 Melissa Biggs is a localization veteran with over 25 years of experience in management roles targeting localized products for enterprises.
 Her career focuses on technical content and localization leadership.
 Her enthusiasm for localization started at Olivetti Corporation in Italy.
 Melissa then led a technical publications group at Xerox for artificial intelligence products.
 She switched fields to focus on globalization strategy at Sun Microsystems, managing localization groups, as well as leading corporate initiatives for global products, and international technology strategies.
 At Oracle, she contributed to Oracle’s translation products and processes.
 Melissa also managed marketing localization at Informatica, a data integration company.

 In addition to deep corporate localization engagements, Melissa is active in industry and non-profit groups.
 She has served on localization industry-wide groups, including as charter member of GILT Leaders Forum, TAUS (Translation Automation User Society) and Localization World.
+In 2022, Melissa contributed as an expert from the GILT Leaders Forum and as a co-author of “The Globalization Strategy Playbook”.
 She is on the board of the non-profit Global Lives Project, which teaches global empathy through global film and curriculums, and is a mentor for the international TechWomen program.

 Her passion is promoting best practices to connect global users with localized product experiences and information.